Battle of Mount Tumbledown: Argentine Retreat

 Unwilling to abandon Tumbledown, Commander Carlos Robacio on Sapper Hill was planning to counterattack and drive back the Guardsmen.
-Only the personal intervention of Colonel Félix Aguiar, the 10th Brigade Chief of Staff, brought the fighting to an end in the Tumbledown sector.
+Only the personal intervention of Colonel Félix Aguiar, the 10th Brigade Chief of Staff, via radio brought the fighting to an end in the Tumbledown sector.
 The 5th Marines worked their way back into Stanley, leaving the 2nd Platoon of Marine Second Lieutenant Marcelo Davis and 3rd Platoon of Marine Second Lieutenant Alejandro Koch of M Company to cover the retreat.
 The Argentine Marine companies withdrew safely, although pursued by artillery fire and hit by a laser-guided bomb dropped by Wg Cdr Peter Squire in XZ997 killing two of the Marine canines, Nego and Ñaro.
 Argentine Panhard armoured cars were moved forward to the edge of Stanley to cover the retreating Argentine Marines.

 Marine Privates Roberto Leyes, Eleodoro Monzón and Sergio Ariel from M Company were killed protecting the Argentine retreat from Sapper Hill.
-Six Royal Marines were wounded by mines and small-arms fire securing Sapper Hill, including four Marines from 40 Commando, one Sapper from Condor Troop and a Forward Observation Officer (Major Brian Armitage) from 3 Commando Brigade HQs.
+Six Royal Marines were wounded by mines and small-arms fire securing Sapper Hill, including four Marines from 40 Commando, one Sapper from Condor Troop and a field-grade officer (Major Brian Armitage) from 3 Commando Brigade HQs.

 The Royal Marines, under Second Lieutenant Carl Bushby, defended their position in 9 Troop as Argentine Marines, commanded by Davis, launched a counterattack, the final assault of the ground campaign.
-Two British Sea Kings parked within range of Koch's Marines were repeatedly hit and damaged by machine-gun fire and rifle grenades from Sergeant Miguel Angel Vaca and Corporal Carlos Jorge Sini,according to Marine Chris Pretty:
+Two British Sea Kings parked within range of Koch's Marines were repeatedly hit and damaged by machine-gun fire and rifle grenades from Sergeant Miguel Angel Vaca and Corporal Carlos Jorge Sini, according to Marine Chris Pretty: